QubesOS/qubes-doc/security/yubi-key.md

 1. Configure your YubiKey for challenge-response HMAC-SHA1 mode, for example [following this tutorial](https://www.yubico.com/products/services-software/personalization-tools/challenge-response/)
-2. Install `ykpers` package in template on which your USB VM is based.
+2. Install the `ykpers` package in template on which your USB VM is based.
 3. Create `/usr/local/bin/yubikey-auth` script:

        #!/bin/sh